LOGRONO – NAJERA

 Quiet farm tracks with a group of pilgrims ahead

-Whenever you see these red plastic chairs outside on the street, you know you are near a café or bar … time to sit down and relax 😃
+Red plastic chairs outside on the street, means you are near a café or bar … time to sit down and relax 😃

 Coffee in Ventosa … and my small muffin was given to this dog.
 It’s almost impossible for me to walk past any animal without giving them something to eat 😊